Masterclasses

 Australasian Dance Collective is privileged to collaborate with some of the world’s leading choreographers.

 Making art accessible is an important part of ADC’s commitment to the sector.
-ADC offers free company classes for artists in training, as well as heavily subsidised masterclasses with ADC’s season creatives.
+We offer free company classes for professional dancers, as well as subsidised masterclasses with ADC’s season creatives.

 For pre-professional and professional dancers

-Learn directly from the celebrated Australian choreographers that make up ADC’s THREE program.
+Learn directly from the celebrated choreographers involved in ADC’s 2026 programs, for dancers aged 16+.

 Dates & Times